TAPAS-BH-201: Development

 Combat Vehicles Research and Development Establishment (CVRDE) successfully conducted low speed and high speed taxi trial of Tricycle Nose Wheel Type Retractable Landing Gear System for Rustom-2 at Chitradurga on 2 August 2018.
-Rustom-2 prototype AF-6 was crashed on 17 September 2019 due to link loss with the ground station that activated 'return home mode' but rough turbulence beyond the capacity of control law made the platform unstable.
-This problem was later rectified in prototype AF-6A with upgraded features like a solid state relay-based low weight power distribution unit, an indigenous inertial navigation system and lithium ion batteries with satellite communication (SATCOM) link.
+Rustom-2 prototype AF-6 crashed on 17 September 2019 due to link loss with the ground station that activated 'return home mode' but rough turbulence beyond the capacity of control law made the platform unstable.
+This problem was later rectified in prototype AF-6A with upgraded features like a solid state relay-based low weight power distribution unit, an Indian inertial navigation system and lithium-ion batteries with satellite communication (SATCOM) link.

 DRDO flight tested the Rustom-2 and achieved eight hours of flying at an altitude of 16,000 ft at Chitradurga, Karnataka in October 2020.
 The prototype expected to achieve an altitude of 26,000 ft and endurance of 18 hours by the end of 2020.
 Till now Rustom-2 completed 77 developmental test flights.

 On 13 November 2021, Rustom-2 demonstrated autonomous take-off and landing capability using GPS-aided GEO augmented navigation (GAGAN).
 It has T-shaped tail assembly and shoulder-mounted wings to improve perceptibility of payloads.
 The platform uses Tricycle Nose Wheel Type Retractable Landing Gear System which is designed for high touchdown speeds and sink velocity during landing.
 On 16 December 2021, TAPAS-BH-201 successfully crossed 25,000 ft and 10 hours endurance milestone.
 In March 2022, TAPAS-BH-201 successfully demonstrated 28,000 ft and 18 hours of endurance.
 The Indian Armed Forces are impressed by the advance ground control and image exploitation system of Rustom-2.

-In May 2022, TAPAS-BH-201 system will be handed over to Hindustan Aeronautics Limited (HAL) and Bharat Electronics Limited (BEL) for limited production.
+In May 2022, TAPAS-BH-201 system was expected to be handed over to Hindustan Aeronautics Limited (HAL) and Bharat Electronics Limited (BEL) for limited production.

+The drone was tested at Aero India 2023 during public demonstrations.

+On 16 June 2023, DRDO and Indian Navy team successfully demonstrated transferring of command & control capabilities of TAPAS UAV from a distant ground station to onboard INS Subhadra, 148 km from Karwar naval base.
+The UAV was flying around an altitude of 20,000 ft.
+One Ground Control station and two Ship Data Terminal were installed in INS Subhadra for controlling the UAV.

+On 27 June 2023, DRDO demonstrated 200th flight of Tapas to the tri-services team for the first time at ATR Chitradurga.
+Tapas was now ready for user evaluation trials.